felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 >
 > -- Barry O' Reilly, *Unlearn*

+Ignorance is bliss.
+That much is true.

+Here's another truth: All
+pleasant things have a cost.
+The cost of blissful ignorance is missed opportunities.
+Missed opportunities can rob us of the life we desire.

+What then is the cost of knowledge, which brings opportunities?
+That cost is time spent learning, which unfortunately is often painful.

+Experiencing learning anxiety is similar to being addicted to ignorance.
+Can someone learn to prefer the pain of learning over the bliss of ignorance?

-I wrote this book because I wanted to educate people about learning anxiety.
-In this day and age, we don't hear many people talk about this subject, which surprises me considering how pervasive learning anxiety can be.
-Mental healing requires acknowledgement, and acknowledgement requires knowledge of the problem.
-The anxious learner is less likely to learn about their condition because the idea of learning and researching feels unsafe to them in the first place.
-It is a sadly ironic predicament.
+I believe so.
+The first step to healing is acknowledgement of the problem, which requires knowledge of the problem in the first place.
+Unfortunately, the anxious learner is less likely to learn about their condition if the idea of searching for clues feels unsafe to them in the first place.
+It is a sadly ironic predicament, not helped by the fact that learning anxiety is rarely brought up in casual conversation.
+Indeed,

-In traversing the 2020 COVID-19 epidemic, I believe we have all learned something about the importance of mental health.
-I have observed growing acceptance in public discourse for using therapy as a way to heal, which personally makes me quite happy as a believer in such treatments.
-Society has made great progress in beginning to accept how serious anxiety disorders are for the individual.
-However, I have yet to hear someone say anything about learning anxiety, let alone have them come forward to talk about how they were affected by this disease, how they worked through it, and how healing transformed their lives.
+I have yet to hear someone say anything about learning anxiety, let alone hear them  talk about how they were affected by this disease, how they worked through it, and how healing transformed their lives.

-"Be the change you want to
-see in the world" is a phrase that motivated me to write this book.
+"Be the change you want to see in the world" is a phrase that motivated me to write this book.
 I surely don't know enough about the science of neurology to claim expertise on the topic of learning anxiety.
-However, I did have severe learning anxiety, and I feel the need to bring awareness to this condition while the experience is still fresh in my mind.
-Overcoming learning anxiety is the most gratifying thing I have ever experienced.
-It changed my life.
+However, I have experienced severe learning anxiety myself, which compels me to bring awareness to this condition while the experience is still fresh in my mind.
+Incredibly, overcoming learning anxiety is both the hardest and most gratifying thing I have ever experienced.
 By rediscovering joy in learning and in creating my own system of learning, I have found the key to unlimited mountains of wisdom that profoundly impacted every aspect of my identity.
-Where I once felt stuck in constantly repeating the same mistakes, I could now read a book on the subject that enlarged my perspective, made me see things differently, and suggested different ways to act.
+Where I once felt stuck in constantly repeating the same mistakes, I could now *read* on the subject.
+This enlarged my perspective, made me see things differently, and suggested different ways to act.
+I cannot overstate
+it: This process changed my life.

 As I write these lines, there is a single lingering fear in me: am I preaching to the choir?
 What are the chances that people afraid of reading books make the decision to read this one?
 However slim those odds are, I have to take them, if only as a token of gratitude for the authors that changed my life with their words.

 I wish all anxious learners would know that they are *not broken*.
 They simply lost something: joy in learning.
 It can be